Doom (1993 video game): Sales

 By late 1995, Doom was estimated to be installed on more computers worldwide than Microsoft's new operating system, Windows 95.
+According to Wilbur, by June 1996 it had been downloaded 20 million times.
 According to PC Data, by April 1998 Dooms shareware edition had yielded 1.36 million units sold and in revenue in the United States.
 This led PC Data to declare it the country's 4th-best-selling computer game since 1993.
 The Ultimate Doom sold over 780,000 units by September 1999, and all versions combined sold 3.5 million copies by the end of 1999.
 In addition to sales, an estimated six million people played the shareware version by 2002; other sources estimated in 2000 that 10–20 million people played Doom within 24 months of its launch.